Outer-Wilds-New-Horizons/new-horizons/docs/content/pages/tutorials/dialogue.md

 ### Persistent Condition

-A persistent condition is similar to a condition, except it *persists* through loops, and is saved on the player's save file.
+A persistent condition is similar to a condition, except it *persists* through loops, and is saved on the players save file.

 ### Remote Trigger